Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 Photo by Rosewait on Pixabay

-The Cardigan is a type of Cardigan that is worn.
+The Cardigan is a type of worn cardigan.
 Farmers required a quick pup who could dodge cattle kicks and sheep nips, and the Welsh corgi won her place among them.

-While she will not go out of her way to please you, she adores your company and is willing to do whatever you ask.
+While she will not go out of her way to please you, she adores your company and will do whatever you ask.

 However, her rapid learning capacity allows her to excel at various tasks that keep her mentally and physically busy—looking for a kayaking partner?